vaariance/variance-dart/README.md

 When working with Safe 7579 accounts and WebAuthn validation:

 1. You must initialize the `WebAuthnValidator` module during account creation
-2. For the first transaction, use the validator's txService instead of the base wallet.
+2. For the first transaction, use the validator's proxy method instead of the base wallet.
 This is required because:
    - Safe 7579 accounts need an initial transaction to complete setup
    - The [Shared Signer](https://github.com/safe-global/safe-modules/tree/main/modules/passkey/contracts/4337) cannot be used until after this setup
+3. Additionally you can default to using the validator to proxy transactions.
+Only drawback is you have to do a lot more manual stuffs.

 ### Interacting with the Smart Wallet